twobombs/kimchi-docker/README.md

 If you also suffer from compulse baremetal host building: there are support groups for that ya know.

 And: don't do VMs. nor drugs.
 They're bad, mkay.

+root and (Web)VNC password for this container is 00000000